bonadio/tanstack-start-cloudflare-workers/README.md

 7. Go to http://localhost:3000/deferred show loading than data
 8. To deploy to cloudflare "npm run deploy" before you deploy run the above D1 commands with --remote to create the remote database

+## This version now workes with Tanstack Start version 1.121